Skip to content

 Optimize your wireless speeds

 A slow internet speed can cause less responsive character movements or poor stream quality when gaming and streaming online.
-Fortunately, there are several ways you can optimize your WiFi speeds to improve your gaming experience.
+Fortunately, there are several ways you can optimize your WiFi speeds to improve your internet speeds for gaming.

 Three ways to optimize your WiFi speeds include: